End-to-End Encryption: What It Protects and How to Verify It Yourself

 The Bottom Line

-But E2EE is not sufficient.
-It protects against eavesdroppers and against the messaging company itself.
-It does not protect against bots, AI agents, spam, scams, or unwanted automated contact, which are the threats most users actually face in 2026.
+But E2EE is not sufficient, and neither is manual verification.
+Encryption protects against eavesdroppers and against the messaging company itself.
+Verification confirms keys, not humans.
+Neither protects against bots, AI agents, spam, scams, or unwanted automated contact, which are the threats most users actually face in 2026.

 LegitChat is built to address both halves.
 End-to-end encryption by default.
 Plus verification that every message comes from a real human at the moment of sending.
 Join the waitlist to be notified when it launches in summer 2026.